bavi404/bavi404/README.md

 [![An image of @bavi404's Holopin board, which is a board of open source badges.](https://holopin.me/bavi404)](https://holopin.io/@bavi404)

 - Lady Ada Programming Contest Finalist (2024): Celebrating women in tech!
 - Presenter at the 2025 WISPNET Conference - Published my first paper.
+Presenter at PyCon 2025, advocating for accesibility in tech.

 ## 🚀 My Dream